 This is a unique programme where you will not only learn about the significance of NOMS but also gain an understanding of how the service monitors and controls security, manages offenders and expands the provision of interventions to reduce re-offending.

-This is a full-time course with ten hours scheduled for taught sessions.
+This is a full-time course with around ten hours scheduled for taught sessions.
 This includes lectures and seminars.
-Therefore it is expected that you will use the remainder of the time for your independent study.
+Therefore it is expected that you will use the remainder of the time for your independent study and work placement.

 The learning outcomes seek to improve your employability by extending your intellectual and transferable skills and particularly by encouraging a focus on independent learning to solve real-life projects.
 These skills will equip you for a wide range of careers in the security and offender management industry.

-The programme will run with a minimum of five students.
-In 2015-16 we enrolled four students on this new programme.
+The programme will run with a minimum of six students.
+In 2016-17 we enrolled six students on this new programme.

 Regulated by HEFCE, this programme is validated by the University of Derby and delivered at the Derby College Roundhouse Campus on two days per week.